 - ROI in real estate is mostly used to find the return that rental properties generate

 - The Cap rate assumes the property is purchased using cash only, while ROI take into account the financial costs in the case that a mortgage is used to finance the purchase

 - Stock ROI reflects the price appreciation/depreciation of a stock and the dividends distributed during a period

 How to Calculate ROI

-If the result of your ROI calculation is a positive number, then your investment made a return.
+Because the net return on an investment can be positive or negative, ROI can be a positive or negative number as well.
+If the result of your ROI calculation is a positive number, then your investment made a positive return.
 If your ROI is negative, then your investment incurred a loss.

 Why use ROI?

 ROI is used instead of just looking at the investment’s return on its own so that the investment could be evaluated based on how efficient the investment was.
 If all you were told was that an investment made a return of $100, you would not be able to tell if this was a good investment or not.